Travelling to India during off-season

 What is travelling during off-season like?

-As India is vast, it differs from region to region; also depending on whether you plan to visit during the summer or during the monsoon.
+As India is vast, it differs from region to region; also depending on whether you plan to visit during the summer or the monsoon.

-Summer off-season months – Expect really hot weather (afternoon temperatures of 40 degree Celsius and rising).
+Expect really hot weather (afternoon temperatures of 40 degree Celsius and rising).
 You must prepare yourself for the heat, travel slow and pick accommodation with air-conditioning.

 Mumbai, Goa and Kerala on the other hand receive heavy tropical rainfall.
-Having said that, if you embrace the warm rain, the regions is green, teeming with water, and the locals are happy!
-It really is a special experience, but it will rain!Plan your trip Plan your trip
+Having said that, if you embrace the warm rain, the regions are green, teeming with water, and the locals are happy!
+It really is a special experience, but it will rain!

-- May and June are the hot months.
+- May and June are the hot summer months.
 They’re better avoided unless you plan to spend time in the Himalayas.
 If your dates are not flexible and you don’t mind the heat, fear not for we will plan your trip with excellent air conditioned hotels and modes of travel.
 Like we said, off-season rates are great!

 - Across India, you will enjoy fabulous hotel deals.
 Expect budget hotels to be 30% cheaper and upper end hotels to be up to 50% cheaper.
 India has an amazing collection of palace and boutique hotels, that are affordable, and less crowded.